top of page

 L.A.S [Laboratorio de Artistas Sostenibles]

-L.A.S. is a Colombian-Mexican platform for research and creation in live arts, founded in 2018 by Laura Uribe (Mexican stage director, playwright, and teacher) and Sabina Aldana (Colombian-Mexican stage designer and art director), both with over fifteen years of experience in contemporary performing arts.
+L.A.S [Laboratorio de Artistas Sostenibles] is a Colombian-Mexican research-creation company in the live arts, founded in 2018 by Laura Uribe (Mexican stage director, playwright, and teacher) and Sabina Aldana (Colombian-Mexican stage designer and art director), both with over fifteen years of experience in the contemporary performing arts field.

 bottom of page